pirsch-analytics/docs/docs/get-started/troubleshooting.md

 If you don't see your visits on your dashboard immediately, don't worry.
 There is usually a small delay of a few seconds as we cache page visits before writing them to the database.

-In case you don't see your visits appearing after a small delay, make sure you didn't [disable Pirsch](/get-started/frontend-integration#ignoring-your-own-page-views), have an ad blocker active, a VPN, or modified your DNT or User-Agent headers.
+In case you don't see your visits appearing after a small delay, make sure you didn't [disable Pirsch](/get-started/frontend-integration#ignoring-your-own-page-views) nor have an ad blocker or a VPN active.
 In rare cases, your page views might be blocked by our bot filter.
 Try a different device on a different network in that case.

 ## Script Features Are Not Being Tracked (Outbound Link Clicks, File Downloads, Custom Events)